moondial-pal/woo_distiller/README.md

 # woo_distiller
-This app will scrape woocommerce endpoints and writes the requested data to a Google Cloud Platform Storage bucket.
+This app will scrape woocommerce endpoints and writes the requested data to a storage bucket.

 **Data is sent to the cloud**:
-- The app will send your data to either a GCP storage bucket or S3 storage.
+- The app will send your data to a GCP storage bucket.
 ## Adding your keys as environment variables:
 1. Firstly, clone this repo.
 2. Move into the woo_distiller directory.